 The initial analysis was undertaken by Ernst & Young on behalf of the Ministry of Justice.
 You can read the report at:

 To help develop initial estimates of the cost to business, a survey was sent to lawyers, accountants, conveyancers, real estate agents, jewellers and motor vehicle dealers via their respective representative bodies.
 It asked businesses to estimate how much it would cost them to meet the full range of obligations in the current Act.

 Based on the survey results and other information, low-end and high-end estimates were calculated for each sector.

 Since that initial research was done, the Government has taken steps to minimise compliance costs and provide options to further reduce and eliminate red tape.
 For example, the proposed obligations for high value dealers reflect the specific money laundering risks faced by that sector.
 Also, options that allow businesses to work with others to meet their obligations (such as by forming a designated business group) will be extended to Phase 2 businesses and professions.
 For more details, go to:

 The survey was designed, conducted and analysed by Deloitte on behalf of the Ministry of Justice.
 You can read the report at:

 The two studies were for different purposes and use different methodologies, which means their numbers cannot be directly compared.

-In particular, the 2 studies calculated costs in different ways, so multiplying the annual business compliance costs by 10 does not equal the 10-year cost in the cost benefit analysis.
+In particular, the 2 studies calculated costs in different ways, so multiplying the survey study's annual business compliance costs by 10 does not equal the 10-year cost in the cost benefit analysis study.